holderdeord/hdo-puppet/README.md

     $ script/bootstrap

-To get familiar with our setup, look at [nodes.pp](manifests/nodes.pp)
+To get familiar with our setup, look at the [site directory](manifests/site).

 ### Puppet code style